-The Neumann U 87 Ai Multi-Pattern Microphone is THE iconic studio standard 3-position, multi-pattern, solid-state, large-diaphragm condenser microphone.
-Easily the Swiss-Army Knife of condenser mics, the U 87's legendary look and performance have earned it a reputation that will sell studio time for whoever owns a pair.
-Versatility with reliable sonic performance, style, and confidence - all hallmarks which make the U 87 Ai the legendary microphone which it is.
+The Neumann U 87 Ai Multi-Pattern Microphone is THE iconic large-diaphragm condenser studio microphone.
+Easily the Swiss-Army Knife of condenser microphones, the U 87's legendary look and performance have earned it a reputation that will sell studio time for whoever owns one.
+Versatility with reliable sonic performance, style, and confidence - all hallmarks which make the U 87 the legendary microphone which it is.

 The U 87 Ai is addressed from the front, marked with the Neumann logo.
 The frequency response of the cardioid and figure-8 directional characteristics are very flat for frontal sound incidence, even in the upper frequency range.
 The microphone can be used very close to a sound source without the sound becoming unnaturally harsh.
 By means of a high-pass filter, interferences through subsonic and low frequencies are reduced remarkably.